QuivrHQ/quivr/README.md

   # docker compose -f docker-compose-ollama.yml up --build  # Only if using Ollama.
 You need to run `ollama run llama2` first.
   ```

+  If you have a Mac, go to Docker Desktop > Settings > General and check that the "file sharing implementation" is set to `VirtioFS`.

   If you are a developer, you can run the project in development mode with the following command: `docker compose -f docker-compose.dev.yml up --build`

 - **Step 5**: Login to the app